innamgo/Airline/README.md

 # Airline
-It's described that implement of airline IT
+It's described that implement method of airline IT.
+This focused on Low Cost Carrier.